solana-labs/ecosystem/projects/scallop.md

 discord: https://discord.com/invite/scallop
 ---

-Scallop is a DeFi game on Solana, users can stake their tokens into Scallop Pools to grow scallops in Scallop Tank, they can also get Scallop Token (SCA) while they stak tokens.
+Scallop is a DeFi game on Solana, users can stake their tokens into Scallop Pools to grow scallops in Scallop Tank, they can also get Scallop Token (SCA) while they staked tokens.

 At the end of each week, one or a few winner(s) chosen by program randomly will share out some SCA as the staking reward.
 During the game users can win tokens and Scallop Decorations by carrying out some tasks✨!